crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/bouncers_configuration.md

    23........b5a0c

-Please keep this key since will not be able to retrive it!
+Please keep this key since will not be able to retrieve it!
 $ sudo cscli bouncers delete mybouncersname
 ```